Documentation Index

-The AgentMark CLI (@agentmark-ai/cli) provides tools for developing, testing, building, and deploying your AI prompts.
+The AgentMark CLI (@agentmark-ai/cli) provides tools for developing, testing, and building your AI prompts.

 Installation